-Women who were given DES should have annual mammograms and breast exams by a healthcare provider.
-They should be familiar with their normal breast tissue and report any nipple discharge or changes in their breast tissue or skin (dimpling, swelling, redness, nipple retraction) to their healthcare provider.
-Women who were given DES during pregnancy should be sure their children know this and report it to their healthcare team.
+If you were given DES, you should have yearly mammograms and breast exams by a healthcare provider.
+You should be familiar with your normal breast tissue and report any nipple discharge or changes in your breast tissue or skin (dimpling, swelling, redness, nipple retraction) to your healthcare provider.
+If you were given DES during pregnancy, you should be sure your children know this and report it to their healthcare team.

 Risk for Daughters of Women who Took DES During Pregnancy

 DES daughters, as they have become known, are at risk for developing a rare form of vaginal or cervical cancer called clear cell adenocarcinoma.
-Though the risk is 40 times that of someone not exposed, which sounds frightening, this translates to 1 in every 1000 women exposed, or 0.1%, so it is still a rare occurrence.
-This risk is thought to be life-long, therefore women exposed to DES while in utero (while in their mother's womb) should be sure they follow annual screening guidelines for "DES daughters."
+Though the risk is 40 times that of someone not exposed to DES, this comes to only about 1 in every 1000 women or 0.1%.
+This risk is thought to be lifelong, so women exposed to DES while in utero (while in their mother's womb) should be sure they follow annual screening guidelines for "DES daughters."

-Screening includes an annual pap test with a thorough exam of the vulva, vagina, and cervix.
-Screening recommendations for the general public are beginning to move to HPV testing alone and eliminating Pap testing from screening.
+Screening includes a yearly pap test with an exam of the vulva, vagina, and cervix.
+Screening recommendations for the general public are beginning to move to HPV testing alone and stopping Pap testing while screening.
 It is important to remember that this does not apply to DES daughters.
-The type of cervical cancer that happens after DES exposure is not caused by HPV, therefore a negative HPV test does not mean that you can skip an annual exam or not have a Pap test.
+The type of cervical cancer that happens after DES exposure is not caused by HPV, so a negative HPV test does not mean that you can skip an annual exam or not have a Pap test.
 Be sure your provider knows that you need a Pap test!

 DES daughters are also about twice as likely to develop breast cancer, compared to women not exposed to DES.
-Women should discuss this increased risk with their healthcare providers and make a screening plan.
-This plan will likely include annual mammograms, along with an annual breast exam by their healthcare provider.
-It may be helpful to perform monthly self-breast exams to become familiar with their breast tissue and report any changes to their healthcare provider.
+You should talk about this increased risk with your healthcare providers and make a screening plan.
+This plan will likely include annual mammograms, along with an annual breast exam by your healthcare provider.
+It may be helpful to perform monthly self-breast exams to become familiar with your breast tissue and report any changes to your healthcare provider.